Help with Funeral Costs

 - Universal Credit

 - Income-based Jobseeker’s Allowance

 - Disability or severe disability element of Working Tax Credit

 Applications will usually be refused on the grounds that the applicant has savings or insurance, is not a partner, close friend or relative of the person who died, that they are not in receipt of benefits or that there is another close relative or partner who is responsible.
 It is therefore worth taking the time to thoroughly review the eligibility criteria before you apply.

 The funeral payment scheme is means tested.
 However, the testing criteria no longer include money raised via donations or crowd-funding.
 Recipients of a Funeral Payment are able to receive contributions from relatives, friends or charities without it being deducted from the payment.

 How much is the funeral expenses payment?

 How much you get depends on your circumstances and takes into account funds from insurance policies or the deceased person’s estate.
 It will not usually cover all of the costs of the funeral.
-The average payout in 2019 was around £1,400, this is set to increase in April 2020, as the government has raised the allowance for other costs from £700 to £1,000.
+The average pay-out in 2019 was around £1,400, this increased in April 2020, as the government raised the allowance for other costs from £700 to £1,000.